I2C Displays

 Examples of compatible displays

 Here is an example of a 20 x 4 LCD screen.
-They come in different colors like blue and green.
+They come in different colours like blue and green.
 The controller board (backpack) is shown before soldering it to the back of the display.
 Soldering is very simple since you just match the two boards together and quickly solder the pins.
 Though there are 16 of them.

 20 x 4 LCD with backpack

-16 x 2 LCD with backpack
+16 x 2 LCD

 Connecting an LCD Display